unlock-protocol/unlock/smart-contracts/README.md

 yarn hardhat deploy:template --public-lock-version <xxx>
 ```

-10. For other chains, you can send directly a tx to the team multisig using
+11. For other chains, you can send directly a tx to the team multisig using

 ```
 yarn hardhat deploy:protocol-upgrade --unlock-version <xxx> --public-lock-version <xxx> --network <xxx>
 ```

+12. Once all txs from dao and multisig have been executed, update the `publicLockVersionToDeploy` param in all network files of the networks package to the latest publicLock version

 ## Locks